Mister Rogers' Neighborhood season 20

-The following is a list of episodes from the twentieth season of the PBS series, Mister Rogers' Neighborhood, which aired in late 1989 and early 1990.
+The following is a list of episodes from the twentieth season of the PBS series, Mister Rogers' Neighborhood, which aired between November 1989 and August 1990.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (When Parents Go to Work)

 Negri's Music Shop needs Rogers' help when the lady at the cashier must see her sick child.
 Negri and Rogers propose a Neighborhood of Make-Believe story in which King Friday and Queen Sara leave on Tuesday for their errands.